📚

 • Russia and Romania held off advances from Germany, Austria-Hungary, and the Ottoman Empire.
 Transportation of supplies was made more efficient by the use of rail lines on each side.

-• Conflict in the east ended in 1917 when the Russian Revolution’s new government signed the Treaty of Brest-Litovsk, concluding the war involving Russia.
+• Conflict ended in 1917 when the Russian Revolution’s new government signed the Treaty of Brest-Litovsk, ending the war involving Russia.

-The United States joined the war after being pushed to abandon its initial policy of isolation.
+The United States joins the war after a series of events keeps them from their original policy of isolation.
 Germany’s use of unrestricted submarine warfare and the sinking of the Lusitania had many Americans interested in joining the war efforts.
-However, the final straw was the Zimmerman telegram—Germany’s attempt at causing a Mexican invasion of the US southern border to keep them from entering the European conflict.
+However, the final straw was the Zimmerman telegram- Germany’s attempt at involving a Mexican invasion of the US southern border to keep them from entering the European conflict.

-Germany asked the French, British, and United States to negotiate an armistice to end the war.
-Germany had suffered mass casualties since the US entered the conflict, and they were unable to continue fighting due to extreme economic conditions.
+Germany asked the French, British and the US to negotiate an armistice to end the war.
+Germany had suffered mass casualties since the US entered the conflict, and they were unable to continue fighting due to extreme economic conditions in Germany.
 The Armistice was negotiated, as well as the Treaty of Versailles at the Paris Peace Conference in 1918.

 Browse Study Guides By Unit